How to Drink Alcohol without Ruining Your Paleo Diet or Getting a Hangover – 10 Simple Tips [+Infographic and Video]

 - Add Lemon or Lime for Insulin Sensitivity.
 Alcohol is going to spike your blood sugar.
 There’s no way around that.
 But you can make yourself a little bit more insulin sensitive just by mixing in some lime or lemon.
 Plus, the acidity tastes great with most liquors.

 - Detox as You Go and Avoid the Hangover.
 This is something that has been known and then forgotten for a very long time (here’s a 1975 study), but there are certain supplements that will protect your body against alcohol.
 They’ll help you detox more quickly, prevent hangovers, and minimize the damage.
 If you want the full explanation, see this old article from Steven Fowkes.
 The way to do it is to take a little bit of Vitamin C, a little bit of Cysteine, and a few B-Vitamins with each drink.
-You can make your own concoction, or you can buy a ready-made one.

 - Activated Charcoal.
 If you’re drinking something that is dark, such as some rums, most brandies, or many tequilas, make sure that your body has some extra ability to clean up the mess inside your body by taking some activated charcoal, either while you’re drinking or immediately afterwards.